boneslashXO/GomokuBoard-Backend/README.md

 # Gomoku board project

-Hello welcome, this is gomoku board project - made in Elixir as backend and with the huge help of ChatGPT which makeseverything faster.
+Hello welcome, this is gomoku board project - made in Elixir as backend and with the huge help of ChatGPT which makes everything faster.

 # Purpose